-For the second refinery, EPA determines that it is also ineligible to petition for an SRE under the approach described in Section IV.A.2.
-The refinery did not receive the initial blanket exemption because it was not an RFS obligated party at the time the initial blanket exemption was available, prior to 2011.
-Even though this refinery met the statutory definition of a "small refinery," it did not receive the blanket exemption because it did not produce transportation fuel during between 2006-2010; therefore, it had no RFS obligation, and thus, there was nothing to exempt.
-Therefore, the refinery did not submit the verification letter required by the RFS regulations to receive the initial blanket exemption, and because it did not receive that exemption, it is ineligible to petition for an SRE.
-This eligibility determination is alternative and added to our denial of its 2018 SRE petition because the refinery did not demonstrate that it experienced DEH caused by RFS compliance described generally for all small refineries in Section IV.D.2 for the 2018 compliance year, based on our review of the petition, supplemental information, and comments submitted by the refinery.
-As such, even if this refinery was eligible to petition for an SRE for the 2018 compliance year-which EPA determines it was not-this petition is denied on DEH grounds.
+ineligible to petition for an SRE.
+This eligibility determination is alternative and added to our denial of its 2019 and 2020 SRE petitions because the refinery also did not demonstrate that it experienced DEH caused by RFS compliance described generally for all small refineries in Section IV.D.2 for these compliance years, based on our review of the petitions, supplemental information, and comments submitted by the refinery.
+As such, even if this refinery was eligible to petition for an SRE for the 2019 and 2020 compliance years-which EPA determines it was not-the petitions are denied on DEH grounds.